PCSX2/pcsx2-net-www/content/_index.md

 ---
 type: page
-layout: compat
+layout: home
-title: Compatibility
+title: An Open-Source PS2 Emulator
 summary: Find out how well your PlayStation 2 games will run on PCSX2 and if there are any associated issues
 images:
   - thumbnail-logo.webp
-sitemap:
-  changefreq: weekly
-  priority: 0.6
 ---